Estimating the contribution of early and late noise in vision from psychophysical data: 5. Discussion

+Explicit representation of the inner noise in the image domain (in luminance units as in Fig.~\ref{noisesPoisson1}) and its comparison with accurate estimations of photoreceptor noise~\citep{Cotaris1,Cotaris2} shows that our results based on psychophysics make more behavioral sense than results based on retinal physiology, which are way too visible.
+Our results thus agree with previous suggestions on the role of post-retinal processing as ways to reduce retinal noise~\citep{Atick92,Molano14,Li22,Akbarinia23}.

+Given the low accuracy of the threshold-only method with the available data, we did not try to solve the debates on disentagling the noise and the nonlinearities of the models \citep{Wichmann_1999,Kontsevich_2002,Georgeson_2006}.
+However, Eq.~\ref{metric_noise1} does show that the variation of the inner noise cancels the effect of the transducer (there is ambiguity) only for very specific variations of the early and late noises.
+This suggests that, with more data to constrain the results the different factors (early, late, and model nonlinearity), could be fitted at the same time.

+Beyond the simultaneous estimation of the noise at different depths of the vision model (early, late, and even decision level), other fundamental difference of our work with regard to previous psychophysical methods~\citep{Neri10,Solomon13,Kingdom16,Mullen22} is its multivariate nature.
+Our expressions allow to accommodate correlations between the different sensors at any depth.
+This is important in information-theoretic approaches because some correlations may be more harmful than others~\citep{MorenoBote14,Pouget16}, and we saw that the results of our noise-dependent Mahalanobis metric are equivalent to the results obtained from linear Fisher information matrix~\citep{PNAS24,Seung93}.

-The proposed late-noise estimation procedure from experiments using early-noise may be used to modify the (inner noise or inner metric) assumptions in recent models of spatial vision \cite{Wichmann17,Martinez18}, as well as to solve debates on the relative relevance of the noise and the nonlinearities of the models \cite{Messe06}.
+Finally, the proposed psychophysical estimation may be used to modify the Euclidean assumptions on the inner metric in recent models of spatial vision~\citep{Wichmann17,Martinez18}.
+And this can be used for better quantification of the information flow along the visual pathway~\citep{Malo20}, and to improve image quality metrics based on information loss along the visual pathway~\citep{Sheikh06,Kheravdar21}.